 B I O G R A P H Y

-Known for her intense and compelling performance ethic, Conductor and Organist Leora Nauta delivers arresting and powerful interpretations of the music she loves.
+Known for her intense and compelling performance ethic, Conductor and Organist Leora Nauta delivers powerful interpretations of the music she loves.
 Radio Ara Europa describes her as:

 “an exceptional musician… warm, open, and absolutely impassioned in her craft.”